-The organisation requires all staff to be aware of modern slavery statement.
+The organisation requires all associates to be aware of modern slavery statement.
 This statement is accessible via the Intranet and posted on our website.
 We endeavour to ensure that:

-- > The basic principles of the Modern Slavery Act 2015 are updated annually; seek line managers to take responsibility of their team awareness by way of ensuring that this document is read. - > Educate employees and workers to identify any potential slavery or human trafficking issues and whom they can seek assistance from both internally and externally via modern slavery helpline. - We encourage our employees to identify with this statement and without fear of retribution to report any concern they have in the wider community and notify the relevant parties identified above or to prescribed people and bodies. - > Take positive action by way of removing suppliers or contractors from the organisation's supply chain who do not conform to S54 of the Modern Slavery Act 2015 or apply anti-slavery policies. - our business's purchasing practices, which influence supply chain conditions, must be designed to ensure that pricing is realistic and negotiated in mind to ensure the prevention of modern slavery or human trafficking and that the use of labour engaged by our suppliers and theirs meet local country's national minimum wage and without detriment to their quality of life and wellbeing.
+- the basic principles of the Modern Slavery Act 2015 are updated annually; seek line managers to take responsibility of their team awareness by way of ensuring that this document is read. - educate associates to identify any potential slavery or human trafficking issues and whom they can seek assistance from both internally and externally via modern slavery helpline. - We encourage our associates to identify with this statement and without fear of retribution to report any concern they have in the wider community and prescribed people and bodies.

+- Take positive action by way of removing suppliers or contractors from the organisation's supply chain who do not conform to S54 of the Modern Slavery Act 2015 or apply anti-slavery policies. - our business's purchasing practices, which influence supply chain conditions, must be designed to ensure that pricing is realistic and negotiated in mind to ensure the prevention of modern slavery or human trafficking and that the use of labour engaged by our suppliers and theirs meet local country's national minimum wage and without detriment to their quality of life and wellbeing.